vpalos/vpalos.github.io/_posts/2020-02-25-enum-values-as-keys-in-ts.md

 dialog.callback(DialogButton.NO) // no
 dialog.callback(DialogButton.CANCEL) // cancel
 ```
+This uses the a TypeScript feature called [Mapped Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#mapped-types)
-This allows us to play around with the actual button values with a lot more flexibility, for example we could
+and allows us to play around with the actual button values with a lot more flexibility, for example we could
 define an array of buttons.

 ```ts